Houston police charged 19-year-old Frederick Jackson and 21-year-old Anthony Jenkins with capital murder.

-While police withheld specific details on how they determined Jenkins and Jackson to be suspects, they stated research on the motive and the vehicle, as well as a number of Crime Stoppers tips, led investigators to them.
+While police withheld specific details on how they determined the two men as suspects, they stated research on the motive and the vehicle, as well as a number of Crime Stoppers tips, led investigators to them.

 Jenkins was arrested at an apartment complex in southwest Houston, where investigators seized a Nissan Altima that matched the description of the vehicle that had fled the shooting.

 Jackson was arrested on Thursday, taken into custody by a SWAT team.

 Both arrest scenes were exclusively captured by ABC13 this week.
 See those scenes in the video player above.

 During a news conference on Friday to announce the arrests, Harris County District Attorney Kim Ogg hinted at seeking the death penalty in the case due to the capital murder charge.

 FULL VIDEO: HPD announces arrests of men accused of killing New Orleans officer